darkain/altaform/README.md

 AltaForm
 ========

-A simplistic and streamlined framework for building original and unique PHP web sites
+A simplistic and streamlined micro-framework for building original and unique PHP web sites.